 VET Student Loan (VSL)

 Federation University is a VET Student Loan approved course provider and offers VET Student Loans to eligible students.
-Eligible VET students enrolled in an approved VET program at the Diploma level or above can use a VET Student Loan (VSL) to defer payment of tuition fees (up to the maximum program cap, as specified by the government).
+Eligible VET students enrolled in an approved VET course at the Diploma level or above can use a VET Student Loan (VSL) to defer payment of tuition fees (up to the maximum course cap, as specified by the government).
 If the tuition fees exceed the VET Student Loans cap amount, students are required to pay the difference (gap fees) by the due date(s).

-The Australian Government offers the VET Student Loans program in accordance with the legislative requirements for eligibility and determination of course caps.
-The program is designed to provide financial support to students undertaking higher level training in courses that address workplace and industry needs, creating better opportunities for employment.
+The Australian Government offers the VET Student Loans (VSL) program in accordance with the legislative requirements for eligibility and determination of course caps.
+The VSL program is designed to provide financial support to students undertaking higher level training in courses that address workplace and industry needs, creating better opportunities for employment.
 Detailed information on VSL is available on the Department of Employment and Workplace Relations website.

 Commencing international students must pay the specified fee deposit to the University outlined in the International Student Offer and Acceptance Agreement prior to the offer expiry date.